rclone/rclone/docs/content/googlecloudstorage.md

 If set this will decompress gzip encoded objects.

 It is possible to upload objects to GCS with "Content-Encoding: gzip" set.
-Normally rclone will download these files files as compressed objects.
+Normally rclone will download these files as compressed objects.

 If this flag is set then rclone will decompress these files with "Content-Encoding: gzip" as they are received.
 This means that rclone